philliphungerford/ndarc-point-dashboard/README.md

 The acknowledgments section pays acknowledgement to those who have contributed to the POINT study.
 I have attached an image which was possible by creating a directory called 'www' and storing the image there.

 ## Conclusion

+*Note: This is an un-finished pre-print demonstration.
+Do not use cite results in screenshots as they are subject to change.